 The Commission for Africa recommends the inception of an African based, African focused challenge fund, to be funded by developed countries to unlock the power of the private sector across Sub-Saharan Africa.

-The African Enterprise Challenge Fund (AECF) is formally launched at the World Economic Forum in Cape Town and receives an initial funding of US$ 35 million from the governments of the United Kingdom and the Netherlands.
+The Africa Enterprise Challenge Fund (AECF) is formally launched at the World Economic Forum in Cape Town and received an initial funding of US$ 35 million from the governments of the United Kingdom and the Netherlands.

 2008 - 2016